Performance Analysis of HAPS-RIS-Assisted MIMO Systems Under Phase-Dependent Amplitude Response Using Saddle Point Approximation: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEpubidadjcol

-The vision of sixth-generation (6G) wireless systems aims to provide seamless connectivity for everyone, everything, and everywhere.
-In this context, aerial platforms such as high-altitude platform stations (HAPS) have emerged as promising solutions to extend wireless coverage and enable connectivity in hard-to-reach or underserved regions.
-Recently, reconfigurable intelligent surfaces (RIS) mounted on HAPS, a.k.a.
-HAPS-RIS, have been proposed as an effective approach to enhance coverage and improve link reliability by intelligently shaping the wireless propagation environment \cite{HAPS_Intro1,HAPS_Intro2}.
-Therefore, analyzing the performance of HAPS-RIS systems is of critical importance, and several studies have investigated different aspects of their performance in the literature \cite{3,1,2,6}.
+The vision of future wireless networks aims to provide seamless connectivity for everyone, everything, and everywhere.
+In this context, aerial platforms such as high-altitude platform stations (HAPS) have emerged as promising solutions to extend wireless coverage and enable connectivity in hard-to-reach or underserved regions~\cite{G_Kurt_HAPS, HAPS_Connectivity}.
+Recently, HAPS-mounted RIS architectures, referred to as HAPS-RIS, have attracted increasing attention as a promising solution for coverage extension and link reliability enhancement, since they can provide controllable reflection paths and reconfigure the wireless propagation environment in otherwise challenging deployment scenarios \cite{HAPS_Intro1,HAPS_Intro2, HAPS_RIS_Magazine_1,HAPS_RIS_Intro, HAPS_RIS_Magazine_2}.
+Despite their promising potential, the performance of HAPS-RIS systems strongly depends on the underlying channel statistics, RIS configuration, deployment geometry, and transceiver design.
+Therefore, a rigorous performance characterization is necessary to identify their practical design limits.
+In this direction, several recent studies have investigated HAPS-RIS systems from different perspectives, including channel modeling, coverage extension, beamforming optimization, and reliability analysis \cite{3,1,2,HAPS_RIS_NOMA,6}.